iPhone 13 Pro Max

 It's rare to find a discount on an iPhone, especially one of the latest 5G versions, but you can get a great deal on this model now since the iPhone 13 series has come out.
 It has some fancy features including waterproofing and wireless charging, plus it's the first iPhone range to come 5G ready.
 See if it matches up to its impressive specs by reading our

-Android phones have a number of attractive discounts on handsets now – proving you don't need to spend a fortune on a big brand.
+Android phones have a number of attractive discounts on handsets, proving you don't need to spend a fortune on a big brand.

 If you're buying a phone outright, you'll need a Sim card.
-Here's our pick of some of the best low, medium and high data deals doing the rounds in the sales.
+Here's our pick of some of the best low, medium and high data deals in the sales.

 You shouldn't pay for data you don't need, so if you're a particularly light user, opt for a cheap monthly contract that gives you the ability to switch around as circumstances change.
 Here are some highlights:

-O2 Mobile This great deal comes with 5G data, unlimited minutes and texts as a 12-month fixed contract.
+O2 Mobile – This great deal comes with 5G data, unlimited minutes and texts, and three months free Disney+ on a 12-month fixed contract.
 Plus, you'll receive special offers with O2 Priority.
-If 15GB isn't enough, you can pay £10 a month for a 20GB contract.
 Read our to see how customers rate it.
+Changed to talk talk

 A key question will be whether you buy outright or on contract.
 How much each will cost overall can be difficult to work out, so use our calculator below to discover the best deal for you.